n0ur/webdev_exercise/README.md

 ## Share results

+A github link (ex: you can fork current repo) expected to be sent via email to ivan@workgenius.com

-A zip archive of the project with accomplished exercise can be sent via email to ivan@workgenius.com
+> if github link is not an option for you, a zip archive of the project with accomplished exercise is fine as well

 Good luck ;)